 To prevent the pest, spray the plants with pyrethrins 7 – 10 days after the start of flowering to avoid maggoty peas.
 A pod is ready for picking when it’s well-filled, but there is still a little air space between each pea.

 You can start harvesting at this stage, beginning at the bottom of the stem and working upwards.

 To dry peas, you can allow the pods to mature on the branches.
-In wet weather, lift the plants and hang in bundles indoors until the pods are ripe.
+In wet weather, lift the plants and hang them in bundles indoors until the pods are ripe.